Handlebar Grip Buying Guide

 Wear and Tear

-Your grips will wear out…it’s just a part of riding a bike.
-To be comfortable they need to be made of silicon or rubber which can be tough but is simply not durable over a lifetime of a bike.
-Check them regularly for wearing and check the locking mechanism as well.
+Your grips will wear out… it’s just a part of riding a bike.
+To be comfortable they need to be made of silicon or rubber which can be tough but is simply not durable over the lifetime of a bike.
+Check them regularly for wearing, and check the locking mechanism as well.

 Safety